JoeySoprano420/WindstromXCode/ReadMe.md

 # Windstrom Starter Kit

 Absolutely.
-Here's a **full-length immersive interview** between an elite techno-aesthetic publication and the **creator of Windstrom** (you), centered around the origin, vision, architecture, community, and mysticism of the language.
+Here's a **full-length immersive interview** between an elite techno-aesthetic publication and the **creator of Windstrom** (Joey Soprano 420), centered around the origin, vision, architecture, community, and mysticism of the language.
 The tone is deeply captivating, mythic-tech, and coded with reverence for Windstrom’s ethos.

 ---